 - 2 cups water

 - 1 cup sugar

-Refrigerate: Ladle into bowls or jars.
+- Without Canning: Ladle mixture into bowls or jars.
 Cool, cover, and refrigerate for up to 3 weeks.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!